High Life in the High Country

 We had ridden out of Monture Creek near Ovando, with guides from the Resort at Paws Up, a former cattle ranch that's been converted to a high-end luxury resort.
 We rode through the aftermath of a wildfire that had ripped through here in 2000.
-The blackened trees had, by now, shed most of their bark, leaving stark, grey sticks poking up out of the lush vegetation.
+The blackened trees had shed most of their bark, leaving stark, grey sticks poking up out of the lush vegetation.
 Fireweed - brilliant stalks of green with magenta flowers - grew everywhere, and bees buzzed along the trail as we rode the 12 miles into camp.
 We rode along Monture Creek, which twinkled in the dappled sunlight and coursed through rocky crevasses.

 Packing out of camp, David Reese photo

 We arrived in camp, saddle sore like a bunch of greenhorns.
 A wrangler unloaded the string of pack mules and like a good valet, left our respective backpacks in front of our wall tents.

 Cowhide rugs felt awesome under our bare feet, and I collapsed onto the feather bed in my personal wall tent.
 With my senses calmed from the long ride, I felt I could have been in any luxury hotel, but I was in a luxury backcountry camp - a bit of an oxymoron for someone who has lugged heavy backpacks and lived on dried food for days in the Montana backcountry.
 "Backcountry" and "luxury" were two words I'd never used in the same sentence before.